Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Introduction

-To demonstrate this phenomenon, we conduct experiment on a simple MARL scenario consisting of $3$ agents and $6$ landmarks (Fig. \ref{fig:3s6la}), to highlight the importance of policy expressiveness and diversity in MARL.
+Despite the potential benefits, existing methods have limitations in several aspects.
+Firstly, the design of the policy network and the corresponding regularizer limits the expressiveness and diversity.
+Consequently, the resulting policy may be suboptimal and fail to represent complex strategies, e.g., policies with multi-modal distribution over actions~\citep{kumar2019stabilizing,wang2022diffusion}.
+Secondly, in multi-agent scenarios, the conservatism-based method is prone to getting trapped in poor local optima.
+This occurs when each agent is incentivized to maximize its own reward without efficient cooperation with other agents in existing algorithms~\citep{yang2021believe,pan2022plan}.
+To demonstrate this phenomenon, we conduct experiment on a simple MARL scenario consisting of $3$ agents and $6$ landmarks (Figure \ref{fig:3s6la}), to highlight the importance of policy expressiveness and diversity in MARL.
 In this scenario, the agents are asked to cover $3$ landmarks and are rewarded based on their proximity to the nearest landmark while being penalized for collisions.
 We first train the agents with $6$ target landmarks and then randomly dismiss $3$ of them in evaluation.
-Our experiments demonstrate that existing methods (MA-CQL and OMAR detailed in Section 3.2 \cite{pan2022plan}), which constrain policies through regularization, limit the expressiveness of each agent and hinder the ability of the agents to cooperate with diversity.
+Our experiments demonstrate that existing methods (MA-CQL and OMAR~\citep{pan2022plan}), which constrain policies through regularization, limit the expressiveness of each agent and hinder the ability of the agents to cooperate with diversity.
 As a result, only limited solutions are found.
-Therefore, in order to design robust algorithms with good generalization capabilities, it is crucial to develop methods beyond conservatism for better performance and more efficient cooperation among agents.
+Therefore, in order to design robust algorithms with good generalization capabilities, it is crucial to develop novel methods for better performance and more efficient cooperation among agents.

+{To boost the policy expressiveness and diversity, we propose a novel algorithm based on \emph{diffusion} for the offline multi-agent setting, called Diffusion Offline Multi-Agent Model (DOM2).
+Diffusion model has shown significant success in generating data with high quality and diversity~\citep{ho2020denoising,song2020score,wang2022diffusion,croitoru2023diffusion}.
+Our goal is to leverage this advantage to promote expressiveness and diversity {of the policy}.
+In Figure \ref{fig:casefig}, we emphasize a key message: the diffusion-based policy has the potential to find more well-performing solutions compared to general offline reinforcement learning methods.
+This advantage arises from the diffusion model's ability to more effectively capture multi-modal distributions, enabling a richer representation of the underlying policy landscape. }